24-komal/Terraform_CloudFront_S3/README.md

 5. Doing SSH remotly.
 6. Configuring the instance having httpd install and service started and also enabled lastly copy a demo html code having mainly an image, which we have uploaded in S3 bucket.

+## List of steps you have to perform:

+1. Give the default credentials of the AWS provider in provider.tf file.
+2. Give your own variable values in the terraform.tfvars file.
+3. Run "terraform init" command in the terminal.
+4. Run "terraform plan" cmd.
+5. Run "terraform apply" cmd.

 Lastly it will automatically access the webpage in the chrome browser having the same S3 object but coming from the cloudfront without and delay and secured too.

 ![](https://visitor-badge.glitch.me/badge?page_id=24-komal.Terraform_CloudFront_S3_UseCase)